Hasselblad Natural Colour Solution

 Accurate Colour Matching

-All in all, a long way of applying different disciplines of mathematics to have basic RGB colour values turns into consistent and good looking colour matching with what the human eye is used to seeing in the real world.
+To summarise, the process of applying different disciplines of mathematics to have basic RGB colour values allows for consistent and proper colour matching to what the human eye sees.
 With the use of HNCS, the needs for choosing a specific colour profile in order to capture accurate colours correctly is gone.
 The HNCS colours simply come out correctly.